 - Collaborate with the Family Recovery Program case managers in the event the customers are engaged through the court system.

-- Work requires a thorough knowledge of state and federal laws pertaining to alcohol and drug treatment practices as well as community addictions services.
+- Thorough knowledge of state and federal laws pertaining to alcohol and drug treatment practices as well as community addictions services.